-Looking for a way to avoid using Drano or some other terribly caustic substance to unclog a drain?
-Well, you can stop searching under the sink and in the chemical aisle at the store, and look no further than your kitchen pantry for all the ingredients you need to unclog a drain without causing damage to the environment.
+So, you can stop searching under the sink and in the chemical aisle at the store.
+Look no further than your kitchen pantry for all of the ingredients you need to unclog a drain without causing damage to the environment.

 Ingredients Needed to Unclog a Drain

 1. A box of baking soda

 3. A facecloth or a rag, big enough to put into the opening of the drain hole to clog it up.

 4. A kettle full of boiling hot water

 5 Simple Steps to Unclog Your Slow-Moving Drain